Professor-G/MicroLIA/docs/source/Examples.rst

    new_model = ensemble_model.Classifier(data_x, data_y, clf='xgb', impute=True, optimize=True, limit_search=False, opt_cv=10, n_iter=100, boruta_trials=1000, boruta_model='xgb')
    new_model.create()

-This new model only requires _ features, but note the difference in performance:
+This new model only requires _ features, which will in turn yield faster predictions, but note the difference in performance:

 .. code-block:: python